How to evaluate your subject or department

 Your analysis will depend on the measurements you use for attainment and progress over time.

-You can compare pupil attainment data year on year, and with other schools.
+You can compare your pupil attainment data year on year, and with other schools.
 Your analysis will also help you see where individual teachers are being most effective.

 If you use teacher assessment as part of the progress measure when analysing pupil progress, triangulate this with work scrutiny and moderated work analysis, to help make sure you can be confident the analysis is correct.